yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

 +  `type="path_publisher.py"`: The entry file for the node.
 For python, you have to provide the name of the file in the `src` directory.
 +  `name="path_publisher"`: The name of the node.
 This will be used for other nodes to reference your node.
 For now we will just use the same name as the executable, as this is a uniquely identifying name.

 Line 7-9 define parameters for the node.
 Parameters are accessed programatically by the node (think `rospy.get_param(...)`).
 This is different than an argument, which is only used by `roslaunch` to pass values into the launch file.
 It is often convenient to use the same names for arguments and parameters, although this is entirely up to you.
+To define the parameters using arguments passed into the launch file, we use another `roslaunch` macro `$(arg <arg name>)`.

 ## Putting it all together